jamesaoverton/nagomi/index.md

 ![Toronto beauty salon](photos/makeup1.jpg)

-From cooking classes to makeup tutorials, find out what exciting new events are coming up at Nagomi.
+Variety of health, wellness and natural beauty related workshop and classes with great specialists!
+Find out what exciting new events are coming up Nagomi!
+Next class?
+Faceyoga!!

 [Find out more](events)
 </div>